Fiserv/tenants-doc/faq.md

 * Is the doc tree or API explorer cached?
   * Doc tree is cached in redis
   * Api Explorer is cached in Elastic

+* Why few images are not loaded on UI.
+  * Some images are not uploaded temp links are associated and the repo maybe private.
+Hence use permanent links while uploading images if the Repo is private.

+* How to upload an image using a relative link in the same repo?
+  * You can use this link to verify  https://stackoverflow.com/questions/7653483/github-relative-link-in-markdown-file